Teresa Vega Escolar

-- Improve the gait pattern (stability and balance)
+- to improve the gait pattern (stability and balance)

-- Improve the muscle tone and weight-bearing capacity of the left side of the body
+- to train the weight-bearing capacity of the left side of the body

-- Improve the dorsal flexion of the left foot and heel contact during walking.
+- to train the dorsal flexion of the left foot and heel contact during walking.

 Intervention and Treatment Progression